-Each Independent Trustee receives a quarterly fee of \$28,750 to be paid by the Trust within 10 days of the commencement of each calendar quarter for his service as a Trustee of the Board and for serving in his respective capacity as Chair of the Audit Committee Nominating and Governance Committee and Contract Review Committee, as well as reimbursement for any reasonable expenses incurred for attending regularly scheduled Board and Committee meetings.
-Additionally, in the event that an in-person meeting of the Board other than its regularly scheduled meetings (a "Special Meeting") is required, each Independent Trustee will receive a fee of \$5,000 per Special Meeting, as well as reimbursement for any reasonable expenses incurred.
+Each Independent Trustee receives a quarterly fee of \$32,500 to be paid by the Trust within 10 days of the commencement of each calendar quarter for his service as a Trustee of the as well as reimbursement for any reasonable expenses incurred for attending regularly scheduled Board and committee meetings.
+In addition to this quarterly fee and any expense reimbursements, the Chair of each of the Audit Committee, Nominating and Governance Committee and Contract Review Committee receives a quarterly fee of \$2,500 for his service as a committee chair.

-to be paid by the Trust or the relevant series of the Trust or its investment adviser depending on the circumstances necessitating the Special Meeting.
+In the event that an in-person meeting of the Board other than its regularly scheduled meetings (a "Special Meeting") is required, each Independent Trustee will receive a fee of \$5,000 per Special Meeting, as well as reimbursement for any reasonable expenses incurred, to be paid by the Trust or the relevant series of the Trust or its investment adviser depending on the circumstances necessitating the Special Meeting.
 The Independent Trustees at their sole discretion shall determine when a particular meeting constitutes a Special Meeting for purpose of the \$5,000 fee.

-Neither the Interested Trustee nor any of the executive officers receive compensation from the Trust.
+No officer receives compensation from the Trust.

-The table below details the amount of compensation the Independent Trustees received from the Funds during the fiscal year ended March 31, 2023.
+The table below details the amount of compensation the Independent Trustees received from the Funds during the fiscal year ended March 31, 2024.
 Each Independent Trustee is expected to attend all quarterly meetings during the period.
 The Trust does not have a bonus, profit sharing, pension or retirement plan.

-Name and Position Vice Fund All Seasons Fund Pension or Retirement Benefits Accrued as Part of Funds Expenses Annual Benefits Upon Retirement Total Compensation From Trust and Fund Complex Paid to Trustees Joseph Breslin \$3,727 \$3,510 \$0 \$0 \$7,237 Thomas Sarkany \$3,727 \$3,510 \$0 \$0 \$7,237 Charles Ranson \$3,727 \$3,510 \$0 \$0 \$7,237
+Name and Position Vice Fund All Seasons Fund Pension or Retirement Benefits Accrued as Part of Funds Expenses Annual Benefits Upon Retirement Total Compensation From Trust and Fund Complex Paid to Trustees Joseph Breslin \$3,539 \$3,392 \$0 \$0 \$6,931 Thomas Sarkany \$3,539 \$3,392 \$0 \$0 \$6,931 Charles Ranson \$3,539 \$3,392 \$0 \$0 \$6,931